Meir Ettinger

-Meir Ettinger (Hebrew: מאיר אטינגר; born 4 October 1991), also called Meir Mordechai Ettinger is an Israeli Kahanist activist and extremist known for leading the Hilltop Youth, a group that pursues the expansion of Israeli settlements in the West Bank, conducts punitive price tag attacks on Palestinian villages, and targets Palestinians, Christians and in certain instances, Israeli forces.
+Meir David Chai Ettinger (Hebrew: מאיר דוד חי אטינגר; born 4 October 1991), also called by mistake Meir Mordechai Ettinger is an Israeli Kahanist activist and extremist known for leading the Hilltop Youth, a group that pursues the expansion of Israeli settlements in the West Bank, conducts punitive price tag attacks on Palestinian villages, and targets Palestinians, Christians and in certain instances, Israeli forces.
 Ettinger has called for the demolition of what he and his associates deem ”secular” state of Israel and State of Palestine, and its replacement by a religious society based on Biblical principles.

 Life

 Meir Ettinger is one of 12 children of Mordechai and Tova Ettinger.
 His father serves as a rabbi at the Har Hamor and Ateret Cohanim (Note: The Ateret Cohanim yeshiva is directly involved in purchasing Palestinian properties in the occupied territories to convert them to Jewish settlements) yeshivot.
 His mother Tova is the daughter of Rabbi Meir Kahane, regarded as the father of far-right Jewish militancy and the founder of Kach, a radical Orthodox political party and movement later banned by the Israeli government under its anti-terrorism laws.

 Meir was raised in the Jerusalem suburb of Kiryat Moshe.
 While frequenting high school, he began to wander around the hills of the West Bank, a move that disconcerted his parents.
 His wife Moriah was raised in the settlement of Shiloh.